top of page

 May 2022

-There are only two facial expressions you’ll notice when the three of us - my two spotter associates and I - are conducting our undercover operations.
-Out there in the fringes of forests of the Western Ghats, when we are crouching and contorting in the lush foliage, we either wear a stupid grin, or have our eyes and mouth wide open.
-We are gleeful to have found a new creature, or are staring at one in awe (in the real sense, not in its vacuous, ubiquitous ‘awesome’ version).
+There are mostly two facial expressions you’ll notice when my two spotter associates and I are crouching and contorting in the lush understories.
+We either wear a stupid grin, or have our eyes and mouth wide open.
+We are gleeful to have found a new creature, or are gaping in a state of divine drunkenness.

 You shuffle and scrabble frantically but can’t locate the spider.

-The photos you see on this page were taken within three weeks and mostly within a radius of 50 metres.
+The photos you see on this page were taken within three weeks and mostly within a radius of 50 metres of our abode.
 Hundreds of acres deeper into the wilderness, the understories lie unrevealed.

 Insects are critical to life on the planet.
 Without them doing all that they do, we won’t exist: they aerate soil, pollinate plant, act as bio-control agents by predating parasites, scavenge, and cause decomposition of the dead.